Command the Cloud

 Lets use the public key we just created in the previous episode, ctc-workshop.

-For our VM name we will use our username to uniquely identify our virtual machine form those created by other students and we will give it a 20 GB volume to boot from.
+For our VM name we will use our username to uniquely identify our virtual machine form those created by other students.
 Putting all this information together we end up with the following command.

 To see a list of virtual machines in the cloud project use the server list command.